dipdup-io/dipdup/config-reference/datasources.md

 ### TzKT 😸

-[TzKT](https://api.tzkt.io/) provides REST endpoints to query historical data and SignalR \(Websocket\) subscriptions to get realtime updates.
-Flexible filters allow to request only what is needed for your application and drastically speed up the indexing process.
+[TzKT](https://api.tzkt.io/) provides REST endpoints to query historical data and SignalR (Websocket) subscriptions to get realtime updates.
+Flexible filters allow you to request only data needed for your application and drastically speed up the indexing process.

 ```yaml
 datasources: